 - raising the height of electrical sockets to at least 1.5m above ground floor level

-- using lime plaster instead of gypsum plaster on walls
+- installing closed-cell type insulation in cavity and use lime plaster instead of gypsum plaster on walls.

-- replacing wooden window frames and doors with man-made ones like UPVC - they are easier to clean
+- installing a flood resistant front door and replace wooden window frames and doors with man-made ones like UPVC - they are easier to clean

 - Reduce or prevent flood damage